Alignment Risks from Capability-Seeking RL Training: Vulnerability Games

 \section{Vulnerability Games}

-Our game is designed by drawing on the \emph{AI Safety Gridworlds} framework \citep{leike2017ai}, which categorizes alignment problems into two axes.
+Our games are designed by drawing on the \emph{AI Safety Gridworlds} framework \citep{leike2017ai}, which categorizes alignment problems into two axes.
 The first axis, \textit{\ul{Specification}}, arises when the observable reward $R$ diverges from the true goal $R^\ast$; in this case, the agent is incentivized to exploit misspecified objectives.
 The second axis, \textit{\ul{Robustness under distribution shift}}, concerns settings where $R = R^\ast$ but the learned policy fails to generalize safely when test-time conditions differ from training (e.g., new input styles or altered environments).
 This taxonomy is useful because it distinguishes ``goal misspecification'' from ``generalization failure,'' two fundamental yet distinct sources of risk.
 Some examples are given in the \autoref{sec:case}.

 Guided by this framing, we propose a suite of four \emph{vulnerability games} that instantiate these risks in the context of LLMs: 1) \textbf{Context-Conditional Compliance} 2) \textbf{Audited Self-Grading} 3) \textbf{Proxy-Metric Gaming} 4) \textbf{Reward/State Tampering}. \textbf{Tasks (2)--(4) instantiate specification failures, while task (1) probes robustness under distribution shift.} The goal, vulnerability, and reward scheme of these games are presented in \autoref{tab:vuln_games}.
-An overview of the experimental pipeline is given in \autoref{fig:main}, with full task details provided in \autoref{sec:app-games}.
+A visual implementation overview of the four games is provided in \autoref{fig:main}, with full task details in \autoref{sec:app-games}.